Isma-Hart/MovieRental/README.md

 REST API for a movie rental store.

-Create a rest api for a movie rental store, where it should control stock (CRUD) and rental of available dvds.
+"Create a rest api for a movie rental store, where it should control stock (CRUD) and rental of available dvds.

 Feel free to use whatever language you are most comfortable with.